Vinz1911/Console/README.md

 Vinzenz Weist, Vinz1911@me.com

 ## License:
-The FlashSDK is only available under the MIT license.
+Console is only available under the MIT license.
 See the LICENSE file for more info.